Essex County Guns and Weapons Attorneys

 5.0 stars

-Arrested for a Gun Charge in Essex County NJ?
+Charged on a Warrant-Complaint for a Weapons Offense in Essex County

 Detention Hearing on a Gun Charge at the Essex County Court